cdfarrow/cdfutils/README.md

 + CustomMainMenu: Builds a full MainMenu from a supplied configuration.
 + CustomToolBar: Builds a ToolBar from a supplied configuration.
++ SimpleContextMenu: Builds a ContextMenu from a supplied configuration.

 ## Textfile
 _Utility functions for reading from text files_